Acronyms

 - Alcohol abuse [10]

-- See thrombophilia testing for a review of recommendations on testing patients with VTE for hypercoagulable disorders
+- See thrombophilia testing for recommendations on testing patients with VTE for hypercoagulable disorders

-- The SOME study enrolled 862 patients with a new diagnosis of first unprovoked symptomatic VTE
+- The SOME study enrolled 862 patients with a first unprovoked symptomatic VTE

 Main inclusion criteria